Outreach

 An image of UConn faculty, grad students, and undergrads from the August 2017 Solar Eclipse

 Astronomy inspires awe and reminds us all of the tiny piece of the cosmos that we inhabit.
 Awareness of our place in the universe, this pale blue dot, diminishes the magnitude of our conflicts and encourages us to be good to one another.
 I feel fortunate to be an ambassador on this mission, and eager to share my love of astronomy with the public.
+I am passionate about science outreach.
+I have led and been involved in a number of outreach programs.
+I would like to hear your ideas of programs to implement at UConn!

 Major Outreach Programs